dada99/python-learn/README.md

-# python-learn
-Code for Python 3 learn and course
+##Code for Python 3 learn and course
+#cli-commands : For how to use Python's interpreter
+#builtin : For builtin Python objects